Model Music Curriculum - Genres

 Between 1772 and 1918, Poland was divided and occupied by the powers of Russia, Prussia and the Austro-Hungarian Empire.
 Listen to some Polish folk music here

 Describing music prior to the Renaissance, 'Early' generally refers to music of the medieval period - between the 6th and 16th centuries.
-Listen to some early music here
+Watch Aux Couleurs du Moyen-Âge performing some medieval music

 The baroque period lasted (roughly) between 1600 and 1750 and was mostly European in origin.
 Listen to some baroque music here